finaldream/svc/README.md

 # Introduction
-`svg2css` is a small and simple tool for converting SVG to inline CSS.
-It takes a bunch of SVG-files, performes some cleanup-actions and outputs them as a single CSS-file with a single selector representing each image.
+Scalable Vector Converter - A small SVG to inline CSS converter.
+It takes a bunch of SVG-files, performs some cleanup-actions and outputs them as a single CSS-file with a single selector representing each image.

 The graphics are converted into background-images with base64-encoded data-URLs.
 They are exposed through CSS-classes which match the original filenames.